google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

   [jpeg-archive](https://github.com/danielgtaylor/jpeg-archive)

-A number of methods exist for determining if compressed images are visually similar or perceivably similar to their sources.
+A number of methods exist for determining if compressed images are visually similar or perceivable similar to their sources.
 Image quality studies often use methods like [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) (structural similarity).
 Guetzli however optimizes for Butteraugli.